The Scottish Underwater Photogrammetry Unit (SUPU)

 A – Pier 1 – Lismore: Combining models generated underwater by diving, with ones within the structure delivered either by snorkelling or small boat use, and with those made above water from aerial drone footage, produces a model of the complete coastal structure but where the water 'disappears'.
 View the Video »

-B – Pier 2 – Underwater Craighouse: Even when diving-based surveys under piers are conducted in moderate or poor underwater visibility, the eventual models “remove” the seawater to provide a clear view of the total structure.
-View the Video »
+B – Pier 2 – Underwater Craighouse: When diving-based surveys under piers are conducted in moderate or poor underwater visibility, the eventual models “remove” the seawater to provide a clear view of the total structure.
+View the Model »

 C – Fine Scale Pier Pile: Where required, surveys can concentrate on isolated features and model them in very fine resolution.
 This model of a pier pile was constructed from images taken with a high-end digital-SLR camera and produced detail down to mm levels.
 View the Video »